BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 * How to distribute work across nodes so the game can be executed by many servers in the cluster
 * How to use GenServer, TaskSupervisor and Agents in Elixir

-This is a very simple project and if you find yourself more experience please share your comments how to improve the code described here.
-The full [source code can be found here](https://github.com/BeyondScheme/elixir-game_of_life).
-Thanks!
+This is a very simple project and the full [source code can be found here](https://github.com/BeyondScheme/elixir-game_of_life).

 # Demo